 What is the main purpose of an industrial valve?

-An industrial valve controls, directs, or stops the flow of fluids within a piping system to maintain safe and stable operation.
+It controls, directs, or stops fluid flow within a system to ensure safe operation.

 Why is valve sizing important?